piku235/mobmatter/README.md

 # Matter Bridge for Mobilus Cosmo GTW

-An **uncertified** matter bridge based on the official [Matter SDK](https://github.com/project-chip/connectedhomeip), designed to connect and control **Mobilus Cosmo GTW** devices via the Matter protocol.
+An **uncertified** matter bridge based on the official [Matter SDK](https://github.com/project-chip/connectedhomeip), designed to connect, control and subscribe to events of **Mobilus Cosmo GTW** devices via the Matter protocol.

 ## Overview

 This application acts as a **bridge** between the Matter ecosystem and Mobilus Cosmo GTW devices, enabling integration of window coverings (e.g., blinds, shutters) into Matter-compatible smart home platforms such as Apple HomeKit, Google Home, and Home Assistant.

 It is a native application targeted to run on the Cosmo GTW itself, which runs OpenWRT 15.05.1 as its underlying operating system.

 ## Features